Place-shaping and economic growth privacy notice

 We may sometimes share the information that we have collected about you where it is necessary, lawful and fair to do so.
 We may share information with the following groups for these purposes:

-- other council services to help us carry out the functions that we need this information for, or to protect public funds - for instance, to prevent fraud or in the detection of crime
+- other council services - to help us carry out the functions that we need this information for.
+We also share an information system with some other council services - Environmental Protection and Licensing

 How do we keep this information secure?

 - information which is held electronically is either held in files that are held on the council's servers or dedicated databases.
 These systems are password protected and only accessible to people who need access to them